Cumulocity IoT Web Development Tutorial - Part 2: Create your first component

 cat-coding

 You can extend the existing application from the first part or create a new application from scratch.
-Create a new directory in your project called src.
-The src directory will be the location, where you will place your modules, components and services.
-Inside the src folder create another folder called device-info.
+In your project, navigate to the src folder.
+Inside the src directory create another folder called device-info.
 This will be the home to your first module.

 Create the model